-The Board also took into account that the fact that our Adviser will continue to provide administrative services to the Company consistent with its historical practices, but that our Adviser was willing to place a contractual cap on the amount the Company would be obligated to reimburse our Adviser under the Proposed Advisory Agreement for the allocable portion of overhead costs and other expenses incurred by our Adviser in performing its administrative services obligations under the Proposed Advisory Agreement, and that such contractual reimbursement cap compared favorably to other BDCs.
-The Board noted that the Company's non-advisory expense ratio, excluding interest expense, under the Proposed Advisory Agreement would have been approximately 0.4% based on the twelve months ended March 31, 2024, unchanged from the actual non-advisory expense ratio, excluding interest expense, under the Current Advisory Agreement, and which the Board viewed favorably compared to the peer group during this period.
-The Board further noted that if the Adviser had not waived a significant portion of the reimbursable administrative services in this historical period, the Company's non-advisory expense ratio, excluding interest expense, under the Current Advisory Agreement would have been significantly higher at approximately 1.2%, and, as a result, the contractual cap on the amount the Company is obligated to reimburse our Adviser under the Proposed Advisory Agreement for the allocable portion of overhead costs and other expenses incurred by our Adviser under the Proposed Advisory Agreement for the Company.
+The Board also took into account that the fact that our Adviser will continue to provide administrative services to the Company consistent with its historical practices, but that our Adviser was willing to place a contractual cap and include breakpoints (i.e., the decrease in the "Annual Basis Point Rate" from 6.0 basis points to 4.5 basis points as the Company's total assets grow) to capture future economics of scale on the amount the Company would be obligated to reimburse our Adviser under the Proposed Advisory Agreement for the allocable portion of overhead costs and other expenses incurred by our Adviser in performing its administrative services obligations under the Proposed Advisory Agreement, and that such contractual reimbursement cap compared favorably to other BDCs.
+The Board noted that the Company's non-advisory expense ratio, excluding interest expense, under the Proposed Advisory Agreement would have been 0.4% of total assets based on the twelve months ended March 31, 2024, unchanged from the actual non-advisory expense ratio, excluding interest expense, of 13 other non-traded, publicly offered BDCs and found that eight of them had higher ratios than the Company's under the Proposed Advisory Agreement, with the Company's ratio under the Proposed Advisory Agreement considerably lower than the average of the 13 non-traded, publicly offered BDCs.
+The Board further noted that if the Adviser had not waived a significant portion of the reimbursable administrative services in this historical period, the Company's non-advisory expense ratio, excluding interest expense, under the Proposed Advisory Agreement would have been significantly higher at 1.2%, and, as a result, the contractual cap on the amount the Company is obligated to reimburse our Adviser under the Proposed Advisory Agreement for the allocable portion of overhead costs and other expenses incurred by our Adviser y agreement, whet he Current Advisory Agreement would have been significantly higher at 1.2%, and, as a result, the contractual cap o

-The Board considered that the pro forma advisory fees ratio under the Proposed Advisory Agreement are lower than the actual advisory fees under the Current Advisory Agreement as a result of the contractual savings from the reduced pro forma base management fees under the Proposed Advisory Agreement, partially offset by the slightly increased subordinated incentive fee on income, which would result from the reduced base management fees, and slightly increased expense accrual for the incentive fee on capital gains during the period presented.
+The Board considered that, based on the Company's December 31, 2023 financial information, the pro forma advisory fees under the Proposed Advisory Agreement would be lower than the actual advisory fees under the Current Advisory Agreement as a result of the contractual savings from the reduced pro forma base management fees under the Proposed Advisory Agreement.
+The Board also considered that, based on the Company's March 31, 2024 financial information, the pro forma advisory fees under the Proposed Advisory Agreement would be lower than the actual advisory fees under the Current Advisory Agreement as a result of the contractual savings from the reduced pro forma advisory fees under the Proposed Advisory Agreement the Current Advisory Agreement as a result of the contractual savings from the reduced pro forma base management fees under the Proposed Advisory Agreement.
 The Board further considered that the contractual reductions to the base management fee available under the Proposed Advisory Agreement would potentially result in significant increased savings in the future.